bboyJohnn/Wow-Account-Telegram-bot/README.md

 # 💾 WOW-TG-REG

-`WOW-TG-REG` is a lightweight, asynchronous Telegram bot written in Python (`aiogram 3.x`), designed for direct account management on classic World of Warcraft emulators (MaNGOS / CMangos / TrinityCore).
+`WOW-TG-REG` is a lightweight, asynchronous Telegram bot written in Python (`aiogram 3.x`), designed for direct account management on classic World of Warcraft emulators (MaNGOS / CMangos / ).

 Forget the clunky web wrappers of the 2000s.
 Direct MySQL access.
 Strict SRP6 generation.
 Maximum performance.